danielpacak/danielpacak/README.md

 During my time at Aqua Security, I designed and implemented Starboard as a Kubernetes native security manager.
 Starboard has pivoted and was renamed to Trivy Operator without preserving commits history.
 I also used to maintain the who-can plugin for kubectl that facilitates RBAC permissions management in Kubernetes.
 I'm Certified Kubernetes Applications Developer (CKAD) and Certified Kubernetes Administrator (CKA).

-I'm an emeritus maintainer of CNCF project Harbor where I fouced on vulnerability scanning, designing pluggable scanners API, and onboarding
+I'm an emeritus maintainer of CNCF project Harbor where I focused on vulnerability scanning, designing pluggable scanners API, and onboarding
 Trivy as the default vulnerability scanner.

 <!--